|

 is the difference between recycled gold and new-mined gold?

-Laibach piece requires "diamonds" or other gems, only laboratory-created
+that a Laibach piece requires "diamonds" or other gems, I

 - As a soldering and melting

 source.
-Atelier Laibach uses propane (one of the cleanest
+I use propane (one of the cleanest burning of all

 - The "Reclaimed" Collection